SenoussiAl/SenoussiAl/README.md

 <h1 align="center">Hi 👋 I'm Senoussi Al-Nadjib</h1>

 # 💫 About Me:
 I am a new graduate software engineer from the University of Ottawa.
 I have a passion for full-stack development and machine learning.
-My expertise lies in designing and implementing scalable web applications.
+I aspire to create web applications that solve real-world problems and bring value to users.

 ## 🚀 What I'm Up To